paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-543-port-infrastructure-development-program.md

 (5) **Applications and process.—**

+  (A) *Applications.—*

-  (A) *Applications.—* — To be eligible for a grant under this subsection or subsection (b), an eligible applicant shall submit to the Secretary an application in such form, at such time, and containing such information as the Secretary considers appropriate.
+    (i) *In general.—* — To be eligible for a grant under this subsection or subsection (b), an eligible applicant shall submit to the Secretary an application in such form, at such time, and containing such information as the Secretary considers appropriate.

+    (ii) *Ensuring cybersecurity.—* — If a covered applicant for a grant under this subsection is applying to use the grant to acquire digital infrastructure or a software component, such applicant shall—

+      (I) certify the facility for which a covered applicant is applying for a grant has an approved facility security plan pursuant to [section 70103(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title46-section70103/c&num=0&edition=prelim) that addresses the cybersecurity risks of such digital infrastructure or software component; or

+      (II) if the approved facility security plan of a facility for which a covered applicant is applying for a grant does not address such cybersecurity risks, provide a brief description in the application of how such applicant will address the cybersecurity risks of such digital infrastructure or software component.

+    (iii) *Update of facility security plan.—* — If the approved facility security plan required under [section 70103(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title46-section70103/c&num=0&edition=prelim) of a facility for which a covered applicant is applying for a grant under this subsection does not address the cybersecurity risks of digital infrastructure or a software component to be acquired by such grant and such applicant provides a brief description to address such cybersecurity risks under clause (ii)(II), the covered applicant shall ensure that such security plan is updated to address the cybersecurity risks described in clause (ii)(II) in the next update required under paragraph (3)(G) of such section.

+    (iv) *Covered applicant defined.—* — In this paragraph, the term “covered applicant” means an applicant under this subsection that is not otherwise eligible under subsection (b).

   (B) *Solicitation process.—* — Not later than 90 days after the date that amounts are made available for grants under this subsection or subsection (b) for a fiscal year, the Secretary shall solicit grant applications for eligible projects in accordance with this subsection.

+  (C) *Delayed notice of funding opportunity.—* — If the Secretary amends a published solicitation for grant applications such that an applicant would need the information contained in the amendment to draft an application, other than an amendment of the amount of grant funding available, the Secretary shall extend the application deadline by the number of days between the initial solicitation and the amendment.

 (6) **Project selection criteria.—**